sprague-grundy/sprague-grundy.github.io/short_stories/_posts/2021-01-03-compression.md

 "How do you get the game to mash stuff together?
 Like, why can it even do that?"

 "I dunno, man.
 This guy Nascento37 figured it out.
-Some shit with NaNs causing an operation to abort and leave memory uninitialized.
+Some trick with NaNs causing an operation to abort and leave memory uninitialized.
 It doesn't really matter."

 Reginald tabbed out to a text doc and started to write down what he'd done.
-He was clearly busy, so I clapped him on the shoulder and wandered out to get more pulled pork.
+He was clearly busy, so I clapped him on the shoulder and wandered away.

 ---

 That's the story.
 Yup, that's all of it.
 Perfectly normal, right?
 I'm not sure why it sticks with me.

-Maybe it's just me.
-You see, when I was a little kid I thought magic might be real.
+I have a theory though.
+When I was a little kid I thought magic might be real.
 Not in a "woo" sense, in a "these people on the Internet say that putting corn in a mason jar and doing a bunch of really specific shit can give someone you don't like a headache" sense.
 I was young, I didn't really have a good model of the world, so it sounded pretty plausible, you know?

 It never worked of course.
 Not even once.
 Even confimation bias couldn't overcome the sheer magnitude of how much it didn't fucking